tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_a_booking_at_mp_listview.md

 ## **Step 3**

-Use marketplace's filters in a left sidebar.
+Use marketplace's filters in the left sidebar.

 ![How_to_create_a_booking_at_marketplace_in_listview3](/assets/images/how_to_create_a_booking_at_marketplace_in_listview3.png)